yursha/vanilla-linux/chroot.md

 Besides that, every executable and library also depends on `linux-vdso.so.1` `vdso (7)` and dynamic linker `/lib64/ld-linux-x86-64.so.2`.

 All those libraries should be copied to new root environment together with the shell binary in order for `chroot (8)` to succeed.

+NOTE: for `zsh` shell, you'll need all the same dependencies, but also `/lib/x86_64-linux-gnu/libcap.so.2` (user-space interfaces to the POSIX 1003.1e capabilities implemented in Linux) and `/lib/x86_64-linux-gnu/libm.so.6` (C math library).